disconnect3d/cstrnfinder/README.md

 ## The result set
 The query finds all `str*` calls in all GitHub repositories so there are 33M files that contain the findings, so there are even more results, which number I haven’t checked.
 Filtering the findings by those that use a string literal argument and a number literal size argument gives “only” 2M results.
 Filtering further by those when the size is less than the string literal length gives 372K results.
 However, in reality, there are tons of duplicates from forks, indirect forks and from vendoring dependencies.

-I narrowed down the results to 11.8k by filtering out the duplicates.
+I narrowed down the results to 11.8k records by filtering out the duplicates.
 I did this by taking only the entry/finding from the most starred repositories.
-I took the repository stars information from [`githubarchive` dataset `githubarchive`](https://stackoverflow.com/questions/42918135/how-to-get-total-number-of-github-stars-for-a-given-repo-in-bigquery) and assumed that two findings were duplicates when their content and part of its path (its last directory and its filename) matched.
+I took the repository stars information from [`githubarchive` dataset](https://stackoverflow.com/questions/42918135/how-to-get-total-number-of-github-stars-for-a-given-repo-in-bigquery) and assumed that two findings were duplicates when their content and part of its path (its last directory and its filename) matched.

 I still haven’t gotten through all the results and a lot of them are false positives.
 Let me give some examples: